Our lawyers deal with these general negligence questions every day. At the same time, we stay sharply focused on the facts of a given case.

 The duty of care owed by one person to another in modern society also varies with particular situations.
 A reasonable level of care for someone walking down the street might well be different from the duty of care that a surgeon must fulfill in the operating theatre.

-To learn more about the ways you can benefit from our understanding of B.C. negligence law, contact our office for a free consultation.
+To learn more about the ways you can benefit from our understanding of BC negligence law, contact us for a free consultation.